Michael Firnkes avatar

 As already mentioned, it generally makes more sense to clean up mixed content errors manually than to use a plugin.
 This is because additional plugins and calls generate additional calls.
 Not to mention that plugins can be an additional gateway for attacks by hackers.

 René Dasbeck reveals how you can clean up mixed content as part of a database migration in his guide Solving WordPress mixed content problems.
 Are you using a plugin for caching?
-René points out that an existing cache should be emptied before the cleanup.
+René points out that an existing cache should be emptied before the clean-up.
 This is because old entries with unsafe requests can also be hidden in the cache.

 Featured image: Markus Winkler

-Your e-mail address will not be published.
-Required fields are marked with *
+Your email address will not be published.
+Required fields are marked *